johnbeve/PHI-696/Project 4/README.md

 Description:

+A research team, studying Chinese electoral system, wants to know how many Chinese politician are from politician families.
+Based on their initial investigation, Chinese electoral system is not as stated in the Chinese constitution, where the government leaders at all levels are elected by the people.

 A politician P from politician family is defined as below:
 1) One of P's biological parent is or was a politician; or
 2) One of P's legal parent is or was a politician; or